bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 It's ok to say the truth and be honest about the problem, as long as it is delivered in a nice, positive way (!).

 **Overall:** be nice where you can e.g in communication in issues, PRs, slack or Twitter.
-This also includes private communication, because nothing leaves the internet these days. (:

 ## Improve Your English.